THE FIRST DAY’S JOURNEY, AND THE FIRST EVENING’S ADVENTURES; WITH THEIR CONSEQUENCES.

 ‘So have I,’ said the stranger.
 ‘Epic poem—ten thousand lines—revolution of July—composed it on the spot—Mars by day, Apollo by night—bang the field-piece, twang the lyre.’

 ‘You were present at that glorious scene, sir?’ said Mr. Snodgrass.

 ‘Present! think I was;* fired a musket—fired with an idea—rushed into wine shop—wrote it down—back again—whiz, bang—another idea—wine shop again—pen and ink—back again—cut and slash—noble time, Sir.
-Sportsman, sir?’abruptly turning to Mr. Winkle.
+Sportsman, sir?’ abruptly turning to Mr. Winkle.

-* A remarkable instance of the prophetic force of Mr. Jingle's imagination; this dialogue occurring in the year 1827, and the Revolution in 1830.
+[For the 1847 edition, Dickens added a corrective footnote at this point] * A remarkable instance of the prophetic force of Mr. Jingle's imagination; this dialogue occurring in the year 1827, and the Revolution in 1830.

 ‘A little, Sir,’ replied that gentleman.

 ‘Fine pursuit, sir—fine pursuit.—Dogs, Sir?’